Kuldar9/Bravo-WeatherApp/README.md

 Currently, the app runs exclusively through Bravo Studio's app environment, as generating an .apk file or using POST requests requires a paid subscription.
 Therefore, all functionality operates using GET requests only.

+## Backend Instructions

+The backend has a README file with a tutorial on how to start it up.
+Please refer to the instructions there for setting up the backend environment.

 ## Project Overview

 Probably one of my least favorite projects, so no further improvements are planned.